 - Park Güell

 Lunch — Take a breather (and a late lunch).

-On Thursdays, the Placa d’Espanya has fountains and lights that line the street towards Montjuïc Hill.
-At the end is the Magic Fountain of Montjuïc, which puts on a spectacular light and water show.
-Afterwards, walk up the hill to the Museu Nacional d’Art de Catalunya for an expansive view of the city.
+On Thursdays, the Plaça d’Espanya has fountains and lights that line the street towards Montjuïc Hill.
+At the end is the Magic Fountain of Montjuïc, which puts on a spectacular light-and-water show.
+Afterward, walk up the hill to the Museu Nacional d’Art de Catalunya for an expansive view of the city.
 This is also a great place to take a date.
-Uber romantic!
+Uber-romantic!